-Further details of the site QA process can be found on our website at Site Quality Assurance Inspection Regime for Connections Extension Assets
+Further details of the site QA process can be found on our website.

 We also operate a formal site disputes escalation process through to executive director level for the purposes of ensuring that matters of dispute with installation specification and practice are quickly raised at an appropriately defined and designated level.
 This means that all parties can work to resolve the issues effectively and efficiently for the benefit of the end customer whilst ensuring quality and safety standards are maintained.